carloscastellanos/teaching/531/lectures/lecture_introduction/README.md

 [John Whitney's 'Catalog' (1961)](https://youtu.be/TbV7loKp69s)

 Today, computers are used for _everything_.
 Photoshop and related tools have been around for more than a quarter century.
-In this course, we will distinguish between art that happens to have been made on a computer, and art which necessarily requires the development of new technology (software, circuits).
+In this course, we will distinguish between art that happens to have been made on a computer, and art which necessarily requires the development of new technology (software, circuits, etc).

 ## A Bit of Historical Context